 Cannabis, deep sleep and REM

-Sleep studies have shown that low doses of THC can cause a reduction in the duration and intensity of rapid eye movement (REM) sleep, while also increasing the duration of deep sleep.
+Sleep studies have shown that low doses of THC can cause a reduction in the duration and intensity of rapid eye movement (REM) sleep, while also increasing the duration of stage 3 deep sleep.

 A clinical review from 2008 again showed that small amounts of cannabis can increase Stage 4 sleep, total slow wave sleep and help the user fall asleep easier.
 However, it also showed that cannabis can decrease total REM sleep and REM density.